appacademy/jump-start/jumpstart-files/part1/variables_and_scope_readings.md

   puts a
 ```

-What will the value of a print to?
+What will the value of `a` be when we `puts` `a`?
 Go find out!
 Here is a very important concept in ruby:

 **ruby methods have their own scope**